sinaa/Solusvm-quick-migrate/README.md

 =====================

 Script for Quick migration of OpenVZ servers between SolusVM VPS nodes.
+ :Quick note: It is solusvm independent and you can just follow step 1 below for any openvz to openvz node.

 # Requirements
 - Root ssh access on target node